 Though there are plenty of games and weeks to go, the College Football Playoff isn't as far off as we might think.
-On Tuesday, the selection committee announced the first CFP rankings of the season — with Alabama, Clemson, LSU and Notre Dame topping the poll.
+The first 2019 CFP rankings will be revealed at 9 p.m.
+ET on Tuesday, Nov.
+5.

 The top four teams in the final CFP poll will make the semifinals and compete for a national championship.
 But how much correlation has there been between the first rankings and the final rankings?
 We wondered how likely it is that teams ranked in the top four in the first ranking end up making the playoff.
 Here's what we found:

-- Eight of the 16 teams to make the CFP were ranked in the top four in the first poll that season.
+- Eleven of the 20 teams to make the CFP were ranked in the top four in the first poll that season.

-- Alabama and Clemson are the most successful teams, making the CFP all three times they ranked in the top four in the season's first ranking.
+- Alabama and Clemson are the most successful teams, making the CFP all four times they ranked in the top four in the season's first ranking.

 College Football Playoff rankings: How the first rankings predict the semifinals

 Alabama, Clemson, Ohio State and Oklahoma have been the big four when it comes to dominating CFP conversations.
-Combined, they have 11 CFP appearances and have won all four CFP titles.
+Combined, they have 14 CFP appearances and have won all five CFP titles.

 But none of those four was the first team to be ranked No. 1 in the CFP.